Chelsea complete Havertz signing in £70m deal | Goal.com

 "I am very happy and proud to be here," Haverz told Chelsea's official website.
 "For me it is a dream come true to play in a big club like Chelsea and I can’t wait to meet all the players and the trainers.
 Yeah, I am very happy to be here!"

-The Germany international becomes the latest addition to Frank Lampard’s squad with around £200m ($260m) spent this summer in west London.
+The Germany international becomes the latest addition to Frank Lampard’s squad with more than £200m ($260m) spent this summer in west London.

 Deals for Hakim Ziyech and Timo Werner got the ball rolling for the Blues, and the club have also added Ben Chilwell, Malang Sarr and Thiago Silva in a summer full of major additions.